 Both approaches have relied on significant energy flows (heat gains, heat losses and air flows: infiltrating, exfiltrating and interstitial) and permeable and semi-permeable materials in order to provide acceptable performance.
 Current construction practice has lead to a significant increase in thermal insulation levels and airtightness of wall assemblies resulting in a reduction in drying potential.
 Furthermore, the introduction of polyethylene film vapor barriers and impermeable and semi-permeable sheathings has lead to further reductions in drying potentials.
 This has been further exacerbated by the loss of water repellency of plastic housewrap materials due to increases in surface energy from contaminants such as surfactants.
-Although the rate of rain water entry or penetration into building assemblies has not significantly increased over the past 50 years, the rate of moisture removal from building assemblies has significantly less than the rate in.
+Although the rate of rain water entry or penetration into building assemblies has not significantly increased over the past 50 years, the rate of moisture removal from building assemblies has significantly decreased.
+The hygric balance has become skewed: the rate out is now significantly less than the rate in.

-Most wall assemblies leak rain water - and furthermore most wall assemblies have always historically leaked rain water.
+It has become obvious from our investigations, field research and laboratory testing that most wall assemblies leak rain water ? and furthermore that most wall assemblies have always historically leaked rain water.
 The reason that traditional wall assemblies have provided successful performance in the past, is that although rain wetting occurred, the rain wetting was followed by hygric redistribution and drying to both interior and exterior environments.
 Poorly insulated or uninsulated assemblies constructed in a leaky (to air) manner with vapor permeable materials (no polyethylene, vinyl wall coverings or foam sheathings) that did not loose their water repellency (no plastic housewraps) dried before problems arose.

-EIFS failures in Wilmington, NC occurred for the following reasons: rain water that entered was not able to be removed because a secondary drainage mechanism did not exist - no drainage plane coupled with a drainage space was provided.
+EIFS failures in Wilmington, NC occurred for the following reasons: rain water that entered was not able to be removed because a secondary drainage mechanism did not exist ? no drainage plane coupled with a drainage space was provided.
 Additionally, the rain water that penetrated and was not drained, was absorbed by moisture sensitive materials (OSB, gypsum sheathing or plywood) that were unable to dry towards either the interior or exterior due to a lack of energy flows (including air flow) and the presence of impermeable and semi permeable materials.
 EIFS, like traditional stucco systems, are significantly more airtight than typical wall assemblies.
 No air flow, no drying due to air flow.
 EIFS assemblies are also more heavily insulated.
 No heat flow, no drying due to thermal gradient diffusion and concentration gradient diffusion.
 Additionally, most codes required the installation of interior vapor barriers.
-Drying mechanisms were further reduced by impermeable interior wall finishes such as vinyl wall coverings and semi permeable exterior foam insulation's and polymer based (PB) and polymer modified (PM) - elastomerically coated laminas.
+Drying mechanisms were further reduced by impermeable interior wall finishes such as vinyl wall coverings and semi permeable exterior foam insulation's and polymer based (PB) and polymer modified (PM) ? elastomerically coated laminas.
 The lack of permeable interior and exterior surfaces magnified the problems.

 To fix EIFS, a drainage plane with a vented drainage space is necessary.
 This needs to be coupled with a drainage plane material that either allows no rain water penetration or that simultaneously sheds and absorbs rainwater while subsequently allowing the absorbed rain water to migrate to both the exterior and interior environments via diffusion, capillary and ventilation.
 And all this needs to be coupled with interior and exterior materials that are sufficiently vapor permeable to allow diffusion drying.
-Some EIFS manufacturer's recognize the need for drainage plane materials and vapor permeable and semi-vapor permeable interior surfaces are not yet recognized.
+Some EIFS manufacturer's recognize the need for drainage planes and vented drainage spaces.
+However, the required characteristics of drainage plane materials and vapor permeable and semi-vapor permeable interior surfaces are not yet recognized.